-To immediately check up the entire grain collecting apparatus, to get it into complete working order in advance, and not to allow the repetition of any of the scandalous occurrences of last year, when grain delivery stations were the scenes of long "queues" of collective farmers who had arrived to deliver their grain, and when, in some places, the grain which had been delivered was left stored in the open air.
+To immediately check up on the entire grain collecting apparatus, to get it into complete working order in advance, and not to allow the repetition of any of the scandalous occurrences which took place last year when grain delivery stations were the scenes of long "queues" of collective farmers who had arrived to deliver their grain, and when, in some places, the grain which had been delivered was left stored in the open air.

-With a view to encouraging the collective farms, the practice of allocating grain to meet the internal needs of the collective farms is to be preserved (advance payments to collective farmers, cattle fodder supplies, etc.) to the extent of 10 per cent. of the grain actually threshed, the amount being raised to 15 per cent. for advanced collective farms which are working well.
+With a view to encouraging the collective farmers and the foremost collective farms, there is to be preserved the practice of allocating grain to meet the internal needs of the collective farms (advance payments to collective farmers, cattle fodder, supplies, etc.) to the extent of 10 per cent of the grain actually threshed, the amount being raised to 15 per cent for advanced collective farms which are working well.

-The collective farms which completely fulfil their

-monthly grain delivery plans are to be allowed, while grain deliveries are already in process, to preserve the best selected grain for seed, to put additional grain on one side for the formation of seeding reserves.
-This is to be done, and will amount, in some regions, to 15 per cent. of the grain threshed and to 10 per cent. in others.
+The collective farms which completely fulfill their monthly grain delivery plans are to be allowed, while grain deliveries are already in process, to put additional grain aside for the formation of seeding reserves, in order to preserve the best selected grain for seed.
+This is to be done and will amount in some regions to 15 per cent of the grain threshed and to 10 per cent in others.